Ajim63/Working_With_Bloomberg/README.md

-# Getting-Minute-By-Minute-Data-From-Bloomberg
+### Getting-Minute-By-Minute-Data-From-Bloomberg
-#This codes will allow you to collect Intraday data from Bloomberg
+#The python program [Min_by_Min.py] will allow you to collect Intraday data from Bloomberg

 Set the intended intra-day period in the "interval = 1" fo minute by minute data.